Rafliharris/Rafliharris/README.md

-## 👋 Hi, I'm Sukmasarny
+## 👋 Hi, I'm Rafli Harris

 ### Welcome to my GitHub!
 - :basecamp: I'm from Indonesia
-- :school:I'm a graduate of the Chemical Engineering Department from Jayabaya University with a Bachelor of Chemical Engineering degree
+- :school:I am a student at Insan Cita Indonesia University majoring in industrial engineering
-- :electron: I love to explore **Data science** and **Data analyst**
+- :electron: I love to explore **Industrial Engineering Sciences** and **Industrial Engineering Design & Problem Based Experiments**
-- :briefcase: I'm a part of Lautan Luas Tbk
-- :four_leaf_clover: I love music, especially classical music and hip hop
+- :four_leaf_clover: I love music and play the games
-- :dizzy:As a data enthusiast, I have a strong growth mindset.
-I take various courses to improve my skills in the data science field
+- :dizzy:As a sciences enthusiast, I have a strong growth mindset.
+I take various courses to improve my skills in the science field
 - :dizzy:I'm a quick learner, detail-oriented, and able to communicate technical matters in a simple way

 ---